ipython/ipyparallel/README.md

 ### JupyterHub Install

-To install for all users on Jupyterhub, as root:
+To install for all users on JupyterHub, as root:

     jupyter nbextension install --sys-prefix --py ipyparallel
     jupyter nbextension enable --sys-prefix --py ipyparallel